Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 # Conclusion

 We present a modular course to teach Python for chemistry undergraduate students, targeted at complete novices.
 We hope it is of value to other Chemistry students and educators.
-Running the material through Binder removes all installation requirements, making the course more easily accessible to novices - from students in guided university settings to other chemistry enthusiasts.
+Running the material through CoLab removes all installation requirements, making the course more easily accessible to novices - from students in guided university settings to other chemistry enthusiasts.

 # Author's Contribution